We know it can be hard to decide which program or opportunity is best for you when there are so many travel programs out there.

 Spend your time seeing new sites, trying new food, wandering around your city, playing sports, online scrapbooking all of your gorgeous photos, or finally catching up on your book list—it's up to you!

 There may also be opportunities for cultural experiences while you live abroad, like learning a bit of the language or taking a cooking class!
 It's helpful to know that this isn't a work and travel program where you'd be able to get a job while abroad with us (you're not on the right kind of visa — you're there as a volunteer), but you can accomplish loads during your free time like taking online classes.

 As a volunteer with ILP, you get about 9 total vacation days, plus every weekend is free!
 If you're in Thailand and want to visit Bali?
-Do it!
-In China and want to spend a few days at Disneyland in Shanghai?
 Go!
 Volunteering in Uganda and have been dying to see animals on the safari?
 Now is the time!
-In Ukraine and want to travel around Italy?
+In Romania and want to travel around Italy?
 Make it happen!

 While the itinerary, transport, and accommodations are totally up to your group to select and arrange, we do not leave you hanging!
 We have spent years visiting these hot spots and hidden gems ourselves, and spent thousands of hours researching what to do, how to get there, what to see, where to stay, etc. Our blog is actually full of all the info and details you'll need.

 In fact, as a volunteer with ILP, you have access to our Vacation Planner!
 Just log onto your account, click on the "My Experience" tab and then the "Vacation Planner".
 See all those little red markers?
 Each one of those stands for a blog post we've written about that exact spot.
 Zoom in, click on them, and start planning your vacations today!
 It's a huge perk that's just a part of the the our travel programs.